BOILING FUR

 AI GENERATION

 Peter Grant is a moving image artist, illustrator and Art Director whose practice spans five decades of collage methodology.
 Working with generative imagery and archival sound, he constructs motionscapes that locate the present inside the past.
-His work explores the dissolving boundary between memory and image-making through hybrid processes that treat the lived archive as raw material.
+His work explores the dissolving boundary between memory and image, crafting digital art through hybrid processes that treat the collective archive as raw material.

 Peter Grant is a moving image artist, illustrator and Art Director whose practice spans five decades of collage methodology.
 Working with generative imagery and archival sound, he constructs motionscapes that locate the present inside the past.
-His work explores the dissolving boundary between memory and image-making through hybrid processes that treat the lived archive as raw material.
+His work explores the dissolving boundary between memory and image, crafting digital art through hybrid processes that treat the collective archive as raw material.

 Peter Grant is a moving image artist, illustrator and Art Director whose practice spans five decades of collage methodology.
 Working with generative imagery and archival sound, he constructs motionscapes that locate the present inside the past.
-His work explores the dissolving boundary between memory and image-making through hybrid processes that treat the lived archive as raw material.
+His work explores the dissolving boundary between memory and image, crafting digital art through hybrid processes that treat the collective archive as raw material.